tinom9/vanity-hdwallet/README.md

 # Vanity hierarchical deterministic wallet generator

+Create wallets that derive vanity addresses for Ethereum and Bitcoin blockchains.

 ## Requirements

-Python `^3.10` and Poetry are required to run this project.
+`python=^3.10` and `poetry` are required to run this project.

 ## Set-up